-Leave it to Beavers project engages schools and their communities to care for their environment by learning about wetland preservation, water quality, and beavers as ecosystem engineers.
+Leave it to Beavers project engaged schools and their communities to care for their environment by learning about wetland preservation, water quality, and beavers as ecosystem engineers.
 Trapped for their fur to near extinction, beavers are making a comeback in Monroe County, which is situated in the River Raisin watershed as well as the Western Lake Erie Basin.
 Scientists now regard beavers as important contributors to reversing the disastrous effects of global warming and worldwide water shortages.

 Sixteen Monroe County schools received a beaver armature made from chicken wire and a curriculum resources kit for their students to creatively learn about the importance of wetlands and the beaver’s role as a climate guardian.
-Students will explore their relationship with animals as fellow creatures living alongside us in complex, interdependent ecosystems.
+Students explored their relationship with animals as fellow creatures living alongside us in complex, interdependent ecosystems.
 If we learn to understand animals, we can protect and restore the planet we all share.

 - Chase Academy, Toledo

 - Monroe Middle School, Monroe